 In April 2012 we welcomed Movana Chen, the first recipient of the Jerome Cox Sculpture Fellowship, for artists who work with paper as a sculptural medium.
-She will bring her Traveling To My Bookshelf project to Cianciana, and mystify residents as she knits paper books into art.
+She brought her Traveling To My Bookshelf project to Cianciana, and mystified residents as she knitted paper books into art.

-In Summer/Fall 2012 we've had creatives from various countries in Europe.
+In 2012-2014 we've had artists, curators, and novelists from Europe and the US.
 Now the studio is available to rent on a weekly basis on Air BnB.
 Stays of one month or longer are eligible for discounts, just enquire via Air BnB.

-To express interest in a Jerome F. Cox Sculpture Fellowship, send a message with link to your online portfolio to our Contact Page.
+To express interest in a Jerome F. Cox Sculpture Fellowship, send a message with link to your online portfolio to art at ebriel dot com.

 Sicily was a route for paper from Asia through the Arab world and into Europe during the late Medieval era.
 Many scholars believe it helped bring on the Renaissance.

 As I pored through centuries of literature for my illustrated travel book on SE Asian papers, I discovered that much of the civilization we take for granted today – from literacy to democracy to the end of feudalism – is thanks to paper, its affordability, and the spread of ideas it enabled.
 Most of all, now we have digital media for much of our everyday communication, paper can really come into its own.
 (Not to mention that it’s a perfect material for traveling artists.)

 I’m on a mission to encourage experiments with paper, and Studio Sicilia is part of my plan: here, creatives who work with paper will get the chance to hash out their ideas, and eventually have a paper library resource.

 Who can come to Studio Sicilia?